 Who does this affect?

-This injury usually occurs in patients who have femero-acetabular impingement.
+Labral tears usually occur in patients who have femero-acetabular impingement.
 These patients have either an abnormal bump on their femoral neck or an overhanging pelvic cup.
 In both these cases, the soft cartilaginous cup rim (labrum) gets damaged (figure 1) as the hip bends up.
 Initially the rim is simply peeled back but eventually it becomes torn and occasionally shredded.
 Patients are typically younger and very active, often taking part in sports such as running, kick-boxing, mountain biking and horse riding.
 Occasionally it can occur due to a severe and traumatic injury e.g. hip dislocation while playing rugby.

-If patients are unfit for surgery they can be treated with physiotherapy, painkillers, anti-inflammatory drugs and modification of activity.
+Not everyone needs surgery so we initially treat patients with physiotherapy, painkillers, anti-inflammatory drugs and modification of activity.
 However, if they have a proven labral tear and physiotherapy has not cured their symptoms, then it is recommended that they undergo key-hole hip surgery (hip arthroscopy) first to address both the torn cartilage and bony abnormality, then undergo our specialist rehabilitation afterwards.
 A patient who has a painful hip and a proven tear is unlikely to settle without surgical intervention.

 The treatment of choice is hip arthroscopy.
 This allows access to both the true hip joint itself and the front of the femoral head where the bony abnormality is often located.
-Most patients do not have a frank tear, rather the labrum is peeled back from the acetabular rim.
+Most patients do not have frank labral tears, rather the labrum is peeled back from the acetabular rim.
 In those patients where there is a gross tear, there is good evidence to show that patients do better long term if the tear is repaired.
 Occasionally the labrum is frayed and is simply debrided back until it is stable.
 Once that is carried out, the rest of the joint surfaces are inspected and treated as required.
-If the joint surface is damaged, it can be debrided back if minor or if more severe, then specialist techniques can be carried out to encourage new cartilage growth (microfracture and stem cell transplantation).
+If the joint surface is damaged, it can be trimmed back if minor or if more severe, then specialist techniques can be carried out to encourage new cartilage growth, such as stem cell grafting.